Gaining Ethics Approval for your Research Project

 Please note: The NSW Health website provides help, not only for research in NSW Health facilities.

-All Level 3 applications in the University currently require a HREA application.
+All More than Low Risk Research applications to the University currently require a HREA application.

 - HREA website